 Researchers typically have various options on how to define a study design (conditional on their theories and research questions), while facing uncertainty about the social mechanisms that operate in their sample.
 The distinction between the two dimensions is not necessarily sharp.
-For example, researchers may be able to reduce non-response (an interfering data collection mechanism that reduces the "sample size") through changes in their study design by, for example, facilitating participation through online access, simplifying questionnaires, or incentivizing participation.
+For example, researchers may be able to reduce nonresponse (an interfering data collection mechanism that reduces the "sample size") through changes in their study design by, for example, facilitating participation through online access, simplifying questionnaires, or incentivizing participation.
 Yet we think that the distinction between study design decisions and uncertainty about social mechanisms is conceptually helpful as it is in line with the traditional notion of power studies that are concerned with sample size (a study design decision) and effect sizes (which refer to assumptions about the strength of social mechanisms of interest).

-The proposed procedure for the evaluation of statistical power in longitudinal network studies consists of six steps and is introduced in section 2.
-The procedure makes use of the R package NetSim (Stadtfeld, 2015) to simulate social network data, and of the R package RSiena (Ripley et al., 2016) to simulate and estimate SAOMs.
-To illustrate the six-step procedure, we discuss two empirically inspired research settings in sections 3 and 4 that are in line with what we perceive as "typical" empirical selection and influence studies.
-The first research setting in section 3 examines how the number of data collection waves and the delineation of a network affect the statistical power.
+The proposed procedure for the evaluation of statistical power in longitudinal network studies consists of six steps and is introduced in the second section.
+The procedure makes use of the R package NetSim (version 0.9) (Stadtfeld 2015) to simulate social network data and of the R package RSiena (version 4.0) (Ripley et al. 2016) to simulate and estimate SAOMs.
+To illustrate the six-step procedure, we discuss two empirically inspired research settings in the third and fourth sections that are in line with what we perceive as "typical" empirical selection and influence studies.
+The first research setting in the third section examines how the number of data collection waves and the delineation of a network affect the statistical power.
 This research setting relates to exploring alternative research designs (the "sample size").
-The second research setting in section 4 discusses statistical power of selection and influence effects in an empirical setting with social networks collected in multiple schools.
-In particular, we investigate to what extent statistical power is influenced by homophily and social influence effect sizes, by respondent data that are missing completely at random (Huisman and Steglich, 2008; de la Haye et al., 2017), and by turnover of students between data collection waves (Huisman and Snijders, 2003).
+The second research setting in the fourth section discusses statistical power of selection and influence effects in an empirical setting with social networks collected in multiple schools.
+In particular, we investigate to what extent statistical power is influenced by homophily and social influence effect sizes, by respondent data that are missing completely at random (de la Haye et al. 2017; Huisman and Steglich 2008), and by turnover of students between data collection waves (Huisman and Snijders 2003).
 This research setting relates to exploring a space of varying social mechanisms (the "effect sizes").
 The two exemplary research settings illustrate how power analyses can be applied in practice and address specific issues that researchers should be concerned about.
-However, they do not aim at exploring the relation between assumptions about social mechanisms and possible research designs in full depth as those will be highly context dependent.
+However, they do not aim at exploring the relationship between assumptions about social mechanisms and possible research designs in full depth as those will be highly context dependent.
 Our findings indicate that considering issues like network size, number of data collection waves, participant turnover, missing data, and effect sizes are of critical importance in the design phase of longitudinal network studies.
-Section 5 discusses the potential impact of this paper on the design of future longitudinal social network studies.
+The fifth section discusses the potential impact of this article on the design of future longitudinal social network studies.